Warsash: St Mary's

-The parish church, St Mary's, dates from 1871.
+The parish church, St Mary's, was constructed in 1870–71 and was designed by Raphael Brandon for Arthur Hornby of the Hook Estate, to which Church Road originally served as the entrance.
+The mansion known as Hook Park was built in 1785–91 for William Hornby, a former Governor of Bombay.
+The house was destroyed by fire in 1903.
 The old vicarage site on Osborne Road has been redeveloped and new houses erected.
 In 2000, local sculptor Ian G Brennan was commissioned to produce a bas-relief carving to be fitted above the entrance to the vestry.

 The finished piece is made of lime-wood and shows various landmarks of the village and a large dove of peace.
 The approach to the church (Church Road) was previously an undeveloped laurel avenue.
 Many of the hedges have been replaced by fences or walls but several are still flourishing.
 At the end of the road the mounting block still survives, at the site of the old avenue gates.

 D-Day

 On 5 June 1944 British and allied commando units sailed from Warsash for the Normandy Landings.
 Some of the units were trained at HMS Tormentor.

 Hamble-Warsash Ferry

 Warsash is the eastern landing-place for the ferry crossing the River Hamble from Hamble-le-Rice.
 The ferry was once an important link in a historic route between Portsmouth and Southampton.
 The ferry now provides a link in local, national and international footpaths such as the Solent Way and cycle routes such as National Cycle Route 2.

 The ferry, a foot-passenger only service, is notable for its boats, each painted bright pink.
 The pink paint scheme is echoed on the shelter by the landing on the east bank of the river.

-Throughout the sixties and seventies the ferry was run by a Ray Sedgwick, a local boatman who hired boats out to tourists etc. The ferry hut on the Warsash side was built in the early 1900s by the Bugle pub who sold beer to other local pubs, the hut was used to store kegs as well as keeping travellers out of the rain.
+Throughout the nineteen sixties and seventies the ferry was run by a Ray Sedgwick, a local boatman who hired boats out to tourists etc. The ferry hut on the Warsash side was built in the early 1900s by the Bugle pub who sold beer to other local pubs, the hut was used to store kegs as well as providing shelter from the rain.